Correlations of sieve weights and distributions of zeros: Introduction

 We stress again that there are several terms which occur in the method from \cite{GY01}, only one of which is directly improved by assuming $AP(\theta)$ over assuming GRH. \\

 \textbf{Acknowledgements}: We would like to thank Thomas Bloom for making us aware of the work in \cite{GGOS00} and for many interesting conversations on the topic of $\lambda_z(n)$ and $F_T(\alpha)$.
-We would also like to thank Andrew Granville and Dimitris Koukoulopoulos for their comments and advice, and to J\"{o}ni Ter\"{a}v\"{a}inen for comments on an earlier draft of the manuscript. \\
+We would also like to thank Andrew Granville and Dimitris Koukoulopoulos for their comments and advice, and to J\"{o}ni Ter\"{a}v\"{a}inen for comments on an earlier draft of the manuscript.
+Thanks also to Daniel Fiorilli, \'{E}tienne Fouvry, Kaisa Matom\"{a}ki and Maksym Radziwi\l\l\ for helpful comments and suggestions following the online publication of the first pre-print version.
+An anonymous referee gave very useful corrections.
+While working on this paper, the author was supported by a postdoctoral research fellowship from the Centre de Recherches Mathématiques, a junior fellowship at Institut Mittag-Leffler, and a junior research fellowship at Trinity College Cambridge. \\